Sergio Toppi

 Sergio Toppi (11 October 1932 - 21 August 2012) was an Italian illustrator and comics creator.

 Career

 Sergio Toppi was born in Milan, Italy.
-Initially enrolled as a medical student, Toppi devoted himself to an artistic career starting in the 1950s, creating illustrations for the UTET Children's Encyclopedia.
+Initially enrolled as a medical student, Toppi started an artistic career in the 1950s, creating illustrations for the UTET Children's Encyclopedia.
 Alongside this project, he began collaborating on a series of animated advertising films with Pagot as well as working as a cartoonist for the satirical magazine Candido.